 Drama is often the best way to explore tough questions.
 For examples, how about the questions raised from these three workplace situations:

-- Or consider the group of union employees struggling with profitability goals.
+Or consider the group of union employees struggling with profitability goals.
 Must all corporate goals be met each and every quarter?
-That’s the question A Stitch In Time wrestles with.
+That’s the question posed by A Stitch In Time.

-It’s a completely different kind of management literature: Poignant.
-Provocative.
-Dramatic.
-The links below are read-only PDFs, but they include the intriguing artwork by David Pierson.
+It’s a different kind of management literature about today’s work world.
+The links at left are PDFs, and they include the intriguing artwork by David Pierson.